bheitshu/Credit_Risk_Analysis/README.md

 <img width="762" alt="Screen Shot 2021-03-05 at 9 30 24 AM" src="https://user-images.githubusercontent.com/72036895/110144356-7c10b180-7d95-11eb-84a5-e34e599bdac7.png">

 The balance accurancy score is 79% with the high risk precision at 4% and 67% sensitivity leading to a F1 at 7%.
-Because the low_risk category has such a high number the precision is 100% with 91% sensitivity.
+Because the number of false poitives decreased the low_rislk category is 100% with 91% sensitivity.

 ### EasyEnsembleClassifier